CSi-Studio/AirdPro/README.md

 AirdPro is opensource under the MulanPSL2 license

 ## Version Description
+### V6.0.0
+- [New Feature] New Conversion List Viewer
+- [New Feature] 20% higher compression rate for ion mobility raw files
+- [New Feature] New distributed system by deploying multiple AirdPro nodes for multiple task conversion
+- [Stability improvement] Update to the latest tripartite dependency library
+- [Stability improvement] Resolves memory overflow issues during large-scale conversions

 ### V5.1.0
 - [New Feature] New File Selection UI
 - [New Feature] Supporting MRM acquisition method